How Do You Test for Carbon Monoxide?

 There’s no justification to take a chance with carbon monoxide poisoning.

-Here are some steps you can do to keep your family safe:
+Here are some steps you can take to keep your family safe:

-- Your home with at least one gas heater, adjoined garage or fireplace requires a carbon monoxide alarm.
-You need to have an alarm on every level of your house, on top of the basement and garage.
-You also need to install one inside or outside of each bedroom.
-Aren’t using a carbon monoxide alarm in your residence?
+- Each home with at least one gas heater, adjoined garage or fireplace needs to have a carbon monoxide alarm.
+You should have an alarm on every level of your house, on top of the basement and garage.
+You also should install one inside or outside of each bedroom.
+Aren’t using a carbon monoxide system in your residence?

 Call Service Experts Heating & Air Conditioning at 352-414-4006 to purchase one.
 Ask our techs about our affordable Wi-Fi carbon monoxide systems.

-- If you currently own a carbon monoxide detector, consistently check or swap out the batteries.
-You should look at batteries every three months, and replace the detector every three to five years.
+- If you presently use a carbon monoxide detector, consistently check or swap out the batteries.
+You should check batteries every three months, and replace the detector every three to five years.

-- If your carbon monoxide alarm sounds, exit your house without delay and phone 911.
+- If your carbon monoxide alarm alerts you to danger, get out of your residence right away and phone 911.

 Protect Your Family with Help from Service Experts Heating & Air Conditioning

-Carbon monoxide doesn’t have to be frightening, and with the right precautions your family can be guarded from the toxic gas.
-Take the precautions and call Service Experts Heating & Air Conditioning at 352-414-4006 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the proper steps your family can be guarded from the toxic gas.
+Take the precautions and call Service Experts at 352-414-4006 to learn more.